T-13 tank destroyer: T-13 B1/B2 design

 The general layout of the vehicle mimicked that of the Vickers vehicle it was based on.
-The suspension was Horstmann suspensions resting on bogies with two rubber-lined wheel sets per bogie.
-This design, exclusively used on lightweight vehicles, was also used on the Light Tank Mk VI of the British Army and was invented by Sidney Horstmann.
+The suspension was Horstmann suspension resting on bogies with two rubber-lined wheel sets per bogie.
+This design, exclusively used on lightweight vehicles, was also used on the Light Tank Mk VI of the British Army.
 Apart from being relatively easy to build, compact and lightweight, it had the advantage of having a long travel, and of being easy to replace when damaged in the field.
 The drive sprocket was in the front, but there were no idlers or return rollers.
-Motor power came in the form of a Meadows 5 cylinder gasoline engine, producing 51 hp, coupled with a five speed preselector gearbox.
+Motive power was a Meadows 5-cylinder gasoline engine, producing 51 hp, coupled to a five speed preselector gearbox.
 Steering was a combination of declutching the drive to one track and braking to increase the turn.
-The traverse of the turret was man powered by the three man crew.
+The traverse of the turret was manual by the three man crew.
 The T-13s were not equipped with a radio.

-Armor protection was limited, but still better than that of the under armored T-15 light tank.
-Frontal armor was 12 mm of hardened steel, both on the frontal bulkhead and on the turret.
-Side armor on the vehicle basis and turret was restricted to 6 mm of steel, to minimize the weight, costs and political impact of the vehicle.
-This meant that the T-13 crew was only fully protected against indirect blast and splinter damage, adequately protected against small arms fire from the frontal aspect but not from the sides, and most importantly was not protected at all against most light anti-tank rounds, such as the .50 BMG, the Boys anti-tank rifle .55 Boys or the German 13.2 mm TuF.
+Armor protection was limited, but still better than that of the under-armored T-15 light tank.
+The frontal bulkhead and front of turret were both 12 mm of hardened steel.
+Side armor on the vehicle and turret was restricted to 6 mm of steel, to minimize the weight, costs and political impact of the vehicle.
+This meant that the T-13 crew was only fully protected against indirect blast and splinter damage, adequately protected against small arms fire from the frontal aspect but not from the sides, and most importantly was not protected at all against most light anti-tank rounds, such as the .50 BMG, the 0.55 inch Boys anti-tank rifle or the German 13.2 mm TuF.
 Also, the side armor shields had to be folded down to permit the full 360° traverse of the turret, further exposing the crew to enemy rifle fire.
 If the (lightly) armored side shields were left upwards, traverse of the turret was limited to 120° to the front.

 Armament was fairly heavy for this lightweight vehicle, giving the T-13 tank destroyer a good anti-tank capability.
-Main armament was the 47 mm Model 1931 anti-tank gun, which fired 1.52 kg armor-piercing shells and could penetrate 47 mm of armor plating from a distance of 300 m, for its time an impressive performance.
+The 47 mm Model 1931 anti-tank gun fired 1.52 kg armor-piercing shells and could penetrate 47 mm of armor plating from a distance of 300 m, for its time an impressive performance.
 The maximum firing range of the gun was 2000 m, and, as both armor-piercing and high-explosive rounds were available, the gun had a useful anti-infantry capability as well.
-The secondary armament consisted of a single turret-mounted, light FN-built M1918 Browning Automatic Rifle, in essence a Belgian license-built Browning BAR machine gun in 7.65x53mm "Belgian Mauser" calibre instead of the American .30.
-The machine gun could fire 500–650 rounds per minute.
+The secondary armament consisted of a single turret-mounted, FN-built M1918 Browning Automatic Rifle, in 7.65x53mm "Belgian Mauser" calibre instead of the American .30.
+This light machine gun could fire 500–650 rounds per minute.